How does online shopping affect offline price sensitivity?: Introduction

 While there is a rich literature studying the determinants of price sensitivity, this literature largely focuses on determinants of price elasticities \textit{within} a channel (see $\S$\ref{sec:literature} for a detailed discussion).
-By contrast, our focus is on the externalities or spillover across channels.
+In contrast, our focus is on the externalities or spillovers \emph{across} channels.
 From a conceptual perspective, there are reasons why we may expect offline price sensitivity to increase post-online adoption as well as reasons that suggest the opposite.
-On the one hand, online shopping may make consumers less price sensitive and more brand loyal because online recommendation systems promote easy repeat purchases and lead to habit formation by highlighting prior purchases, e.g., ``Buy again" or ``Frequently purchased items" \citep{danaher2003comparison,chu2008research}.
-This increase in brand loyalty in online settings could spill over to offline shopping occasions and may make consumers more brand loyal and less price-sensitive offline too (after adopting online shopping).
+On the one hand, online shopping may make consumers less price sensitive and more brand loyal because online recommendation systems promote easy repeat purchases and lead to habit formation by highlighting prior purchases, e.g., ``Buy again" or ``Frequently purchased items" \citep{danaher2003comparison}.
+This increase in brand loyalty in a retailer's online channels could spill over to offline shopping occasions and may make consumers more brand loyal and less price-sensitive in that retailer's physical stores too (after adopting online shopping).
 On the other hand, online shopping makes it easy for consumers to engage in price comparisons (due to features like sorting by price and lower search costs of browsing through many options on an app or website).
-This habit of checking and comparing prices online can potentially carry over to offline settings, and consumers become more aware of price differences in physical stores as well.
+This habit of checking and comparing prices on a retailer's online channels can potentially carry over to the retailer's offline channels, and consumers may become more aware of price differences in the retailer's physical stores as well.
 Another potential reason that may make consumers more price-sensitive after adopting online shopping is that, in many contexts, prices are lower online than offline \citep{brynjolfsson2000frictionless, cooper2006prices}.
 Being exposed to lower prices for the same products online can make in-store prices seem inflated by comparison, prompting greater scrutiny of the prices of different brands.
 Finally, recent research suggests that when consumers are exposed to a wider variety of prices (which is likely to occur when they adopt online shopping), they become more price-sensitive \citep{aparicio2024algorithmic}.
-Therefore, the question of whether the adoption of online shopping affects offline price sensitivity, and if so, in which direction, is an empirical one.
+Therefore, the question of whether the adoption of a retailer's online channels affects consumers' offline price sensitivities at that retailer's physical stores, and if so, in which direction, is an empirical one.